Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Integral chain models for higher string topology operations

 where the horizontal arrows are given by the composition~\eqref{eq:compEndoA} of (derived) homomorphisms (and Proposition~\ref{P:coHH=coTCH}).
 By Theorem~\ref{THM:Ed-on-HC(AM)}, the vertical maps are maps of $E_n$-algebras.
 Thus the above diagram shows that a map of Poincar\'e duality space induces a map of $E_1$-algebras (with respect to the composition~\eqref{eq:compEndoA}) in the (symmetric monoidal) category of $E_n$-algebras and thus induces a map of $E_{n+1}$-algebras by Dunn Theorem (see~\cite{Du, L-HA} or Theorem~\ref{T:Dunn}): $E_1-Alg\big(E_n-Alg\big)\cong E_{n+1}-Alg$.

 It remains to identify the underlying multiplication in homology with its purely topological counterpart.
-This is done in Section~\ref{S:BraneProduct}, see Proposition~\ref{P:brane=cupsphere}. \end{proof} \begin{ex} The assumptions on the projectivity of the homology groups are automatic when $k$ is a field.
-In particular theorem~\ref{T:BraneChain} applies to $C_{\bullet+\dim(M)} (M^{S^n},k)$ for any closed oriented manifold $M$ and $k=\mathbb{Q}$ or $k=\mathbb{F}_p$ a finite field. \end{ex}
+This is done in Section~\ref{S:BraneProduct}, see Proposition~\ref{P:brane=cupsphere}. \end{proof} Passing to homology in Theorem~\ref{T:BraneChain}, we recover the following result first stated in~\cite{CV}. \begin{cor} Let $X$ be a $n$-connected Poincar\'e duality space.
+Then the shifted homology $H_{\bullet+\dim(X)} (X^{S^n})$ has a natural $P_{n+1}$-algebra\footnote{such that is the induced Lie algebra structure is the one of a restricted Lie algebra} structure which induces the sphere product~\cite[Section 5]{CV} in homology when $X$ is an oriented closed manifold. \end{cor}

+\begin{rem} Theorem~\ref{T:BraneChain} (as well as Corollary~\ref{C:homologyinvarianceSphereproduct} below) still holds if $X$ is a Poincar\'e duality space which is connected, nilpotent with finite homotopy groups in degree less than or equal to $n$.
+This is seen by using Proposition~\ref{P:weakenconnectivity} in addition to Corollary~\ref{C:Itdual} in the proof of the Theorem. \end{rem}

+\begin{ex}[Explicit computation in characteristic zero] Let $n\geq 2$.
+In characteristic zero, the singular cochains on $X$ are equivalent, as an $E_\infty$-algebra, to a Sullivan algebra (as in \S~\ref{SS:HigherFormalityforFreeAlg}) and, in particular, one can compute the Brane topology structure given by Theorem~\ref{T:BraneChain} using Corollary~\ref{C:HigherFormalityforFreeAlg} which gives very explicit combinatorial models. \end{ex}

-\begin{ex} Assume $M$ is a simply connected closed manifold (with projective homology groups).
+\begin{ex} Assume $M$ is a simply connected closed manifold.
 Then Theorem~\ref{T:BraneChain} yields an $E_2$-structure on the chains $C_\ast(LM)[\dim(M)]$ of the free loop space $LM$, thus string topology operations at the chain level.
 According to Example~\ref{E:Deligneforn=1} and Proposition~\ref{P:brane=cupsphere} below, the underlying Gerstenhaber structure is the classical Chas-Sullivan one~\cite{CS}. \end{ex}